-Description: This factor is considered a major indicator of the agricultural character of the general area, based on the assumption that areas in the County that are dominated by agricultural land use are generally more viable for farm purpose.
+Factor 8 is a major indicator of the agricultural character of the general area, based on the assumption that areas in the County dominated by agriculture are generally more viable for farm purposes.
+The assessment is made based on the principal use of parcels located within one mile of the subject site.
+The principal use of a parcel (as defined in the Champaign County Zoning Ordinance) represents the main use for which a lot is intended.